Posted by: Salvatore J. Zambri, Esquire

 If experiencing any of the warning signs of stroke, seek immediate medical attention, as time is of the essence.

 Our firm has experience pursing cases for patients that involve tragic medication or other medical errors.
-If you think your providers have ignored your symptoms, we encourage you to read an article regarding medical malpractice authored by senior partner Salvatore Zambri.
+If you think your providers have ignored your symptoms, please click here to contact Regan Zambri & Long, PLLC or call us at (202) 463-3030.